 - family reunions and other multi-family trips

 However, there are a lot of things about cruising that may be new or confusing to first-timers.
-If that’s you, read on!
+If that’s you, read on for my best cruise advice.
 You’ll be cruising like a pro in no time.

 Enlist a travel agent